iaindooley/RocketPack/README.markdown

 RocketPack is a dependency management system for PHP 5.3+ applications.

-Currently it only supports dependencies using git on *nix but we could add additional version control systems in later on.
+Currently it only supports dependencies using git on *nix but we could add additional version control and operating systems in later on.

 ## Goals